This article is about using the CSTC feature, available on Pro and Enterprise plans.

 -

-Attribute masking
+Attribute masking (optional and rarely used):

 - Attribute name: Here you can add specific attributes of your CSS selector that you want to mask, in case you don’t want to hide the entire element.